tips

 Airports and train stationsTaxi scams, bag theftModerate

 The more crowded and touristy a location, the more attractive it is to scammers.
-This doesn't mean you should avoid these places.
+That doesn't mean you should avoid these places.
 Just be more alert when visiting them.

-• Photograph your passport and cards (store in cloud)
+• Photograph your passport and cards, then store the photos in the cloud

 • Use a cross-body bag with zips facing your body

-• Keep phone in a secure front pocket
+• Keep your phone in a secure front pocket, not in your hand while walking

-• Carry only the cash you need for the day
+• Carry only the cash you need for the day.
+Cards are accepted almost everywhere in Spain

-• Leave passport in hotel safe (carry a photocopy)
+• Leave your passport in the hotel safe and carry a photocopy instead

-• Don't stop for strangers offering gifts or help
+• Don't stop for strangers offering gifts, petitions, or help you didn't ask for

 Emergency Contacts in Spain